reetamdey-alt/pi-cache-match/README.md

 *One diagram above shows everything the extension does for one call.
 Every subsystem in §0.A-0.J is one of these boxes or arrows.*

-Implementation authority: `/tmp/pi-cache-match-work/src` (mirrored to the live install `~/.pi/agent/extensions/pi-cache-match/src`).
-This README documents **the authority**, formula for formula.
-At the time of writing the two were `diff -rq` clean after every completed round except the **round-14** structural change (see note below), for which the install lags by one revision.

-> **Round-14 caveat (informational):** the workspace `src/index.ts` (1163 lines) carries the `isAppend = matchedBlocks >= previous.blockHashes.length - 1` straddle fix *plus* the `recon.systemPromptLen > 0` structural system-prompt catch.
-The live install (1125 lines) has the straddle fix only.
-The README documents the workspace (source of truth).
-A `rsync -a --delete` from the workspace to the install brings them into lockstep.

 ---

 ## 0. Visual architecture at a glance

-Nine diagrams.
-Read top-to-bottom; together they tell the entire story before a single formula.

 ### 0.A  Where this extension sits — the big picture